NYPL/digarch/transfers/file-transfers.md

 Born digital collection material can be acquired through file transfer or forensic imaging.
 Most material will be transferred using a Bagit script through command line.

 The file transfer workflows are detailed in this document.
-The workflows may vary based on media types and file types encountered but the general steps are as follows:
+The workflows may vary based on media types and file types.

-1. Verify inventory in the media log
-2. Prepare destination folders for files
-3. Transfer files from media object

-## Verify inventory in the media log

-* Before a media object can be transferred it first must be recorded in the collection’s media log in CMS.
+**Before a media object can be transferred it first must be recorded in the collection’s media log in CMS.
+See [Verifying inventory in Media Log](/digarch/transfers/verify-inventory.html){:target="_blank"} for instructions.**

-* Open CMS and locate the collection that you will be working with.
-Navigate to the electronic records view through the collection management screen.
-Click on the media number that you are going to transfer from the “other objects” list.
-Contact the Digital Archives Assistant if the media object is not listed in CMS.

 ## Prepare destination folders for files